 Corporate Strategy consultation 2017-2022

-Following consideration by Overview and Scrutiny Management (OSM) Board on 19 January and Cabinet 30 January, the budget proposals were considered and approved at Full Council at its annual budget meeting on 21 February.
-See reports:
+- the budget proposals were considered and approved at Full Council at its annual budget meeting 21 February.

 - (opens new window)s new window)Cabinet report - Budget, recommendations to Full Council